deep5050/radio-active/README.md

 ### Community

 Share you favorite list with our community 🌐 ➡️ [Here](https://github.com/deep5050/radio-active/discussions/10)

+> Your favorite list `.radio-active-alias` is under your home directory as a hidden file :)

 ### Extra

 If you ever face a situation where radio-active quits but the audio (ffplay) runs in the background.
 Kill the process ID (PID) of ffplay.
 Run `ps -al` get the PID of ffplay and `kill [PID]`.
 I know you Know that :)